trevoro/trevoro.net/_posts/2013-08-01-tell-me-im-pretty.markdown

 #### Understand Motivation

 When you're consuming information or discussing an idea, think about who is telling you something and why.
-You should be especially nervous is only one realistic suggestion is given.
+You should be especially nervous if only one realistic suggestion is given.

 #### Remove Emotion